CS 112

 • You should not use any Java classes that we have not covered in the lecture notes.

 • Make sure to do proper validation where necessary.
-For example, if an expected argument to a method should be positive do not allow for a negative number, and throw an exception as needed.
-Additionally, if the method expects a valid reference to an array, throw an appropriate exception if null is passed.
+For example, if an expected argument to a method should be positive do not allow for a negative number, and thrown an exception as needed.

 • Each of your methods should be preceded by a comment that explains what your methods does and what its inputs are.
 You should also include a comment at the top of the file.